hyphacoop/handbook/fiscal-sponsorship.md

 # Fiscal Sponsorhip

 Hypha is a Canadian Fiscal Host on the [Open Collective platform](https://opencollective.com/hyphacoopinc).
-Our fiscal sponsorship program allows Hypha to support our neighbours by providing a financial home, enabling them to accept and disburse money without having to create their own legal entity and bank account.
+Our fiscal sponsorship program allows Hypha to support our Ontario-based neighbours by providing a financial home, enabling them to accept and disburse money without having to create their own legal entity and bank account.

 Some examples of Collectives include: